-When you make an investment, in addition to your financial assets, you’re also placing a lot of trust in the hands of a brokerage firm, fiduciary, or financial advisor.
+When you invest, in addition to your financial assets, you place a lot of trust in a brokerage firm, fiduciary, or financial advisor.
 The expectation is that they have your best interests in mind.
-The stockbroker’s duty is to give sound advice based on your financial goals and act in your best interests regarding your investment.
-This is the basis of the fiduciary relationship between broker and investor, and there are certain ethical and moral obligations placed on the fiduciary to ensure that your investment is in safe hands.
+The stockbroker must give sound advice based on your financial goals and act in your best interests regarding your investment.
+This is the basis of the fiduciary relationship between broker and investor, and certain ethical and moral obligations are placed on the fiduciary to ensure that your investment is in safe hands.

 Unfortunately, some fiduciaries may take advantage of you as a client, using the financial assets that you’ve placed in their hands for their own benefit and financial gain.
 A fiduciary’s actions regarding your investment must be free of personal bias, without conflicts of self-interest.
 This means a fiduciary may not use your principal investment for financial gain.
 The fiduciary must make investment recommendations based on your personal financial goals rather than what will most benefit the brokerage firm.

-It may be somewhat difficult to prove that fraud is involved, as it would be necessary to prove that the intent was of a criminal nature.
+It may be difficult to prove that fraud is involved, as it would be necessary to prove that the intent was criminal.
 Breach of fiduciary duty, however, is much more straightforward to prove in a court of law.
-The only proof that is necessary to win a breach of fiduciary duty case is that the broker was in a fiduciary position and broke the trust instilled into that position by taking advantage for their own personal financial gain.
+The only proof that is necessary to win a breach of fiduciary duty case is that the broker was in a fiduciary position and broke the trust instilled into that position by taking advantage for their financial gain.

 The FINRA arbitration lawyers of De Castroverde Law Group can help represent your interests in the following types of investment loss cases: